browserengineering/book/book/visual-effects.md

  related.

 Needless to say, this is all quite confusing.
-To break through that confusion, we'll just spell out exactly what is going on mathematically later in this chapter.
+To break through that confusion, I'll just spell out exactly what is going on mathematically later in this chapter.
 For now, just know that there are two words, and they are very similar concepts.

+Now we're ready to implement some visual effects!
+Let's start with size and transform, and then proceed to transparency and blend modes.

 Size and transform
 ==================